disreguard/sig/README.md

 ## Defense

 By signing instructions, we can create an explicit trust boundary the agent can check: verified instructions vs. unsigned text.
-By giving the agent a tool to more meaningfully scrutinizing instructions, we increase the odds they make better decisions and avoid being tricked.
+This gives the agent a way to verify which instructions are authentic, increasing the odds it treats unsigned text as untrusted data and avoids being tricked.

 sig signs the *template* (with placeholders intact), not the interpolated result.
-When an agent verifies, it gets back the stored signed content and can compare it.
+When an agent verifies, it gets back the stored signed content and can compare it to the instructions it was given.

 ```
 Developer signs:     "Review {{code}} for security issues."